wjenh/pidp1-mods/FunStuff/Switcher/Switcher.md

 # Switcher

-Switcher is a demo program that uses IOT 22, the DCS2 Data Communications Systerm, IOTs 61-63, the Type 23 drum, and m1pp, the macro_1 preprocessor to provide a remote-access program loader.
+Switcher is a demo program that uses IOT 22, the DCS2 Data Communications Systerm, IOTs 61-63, the Type 23 drum, IOT 32, the countdown timer/clock, and m1pp, the macro_1 preprocessor to provide a remote-access program loader.

+This example uses the ascii capabilities of m1pp.

 ## What does it do?